csparpa/csparpa.github.io/content/writing-a-good-cv-in-the-software-development-industry.md

     - _Open source contributions_ (put references to your GitHub/BitBucket/etc.. contributions or projects)
     - _Databases_ (put here RDSs and NoSQL datastores you know)

 5. **Work experience**.
 List the most important work experiences of your life relative to the job spec!
 You should also put the major roles you had in the projects you list.
-It's better to list work experiences in reverse chronological order and to add name, address and website link for each past employer.
+It's better to list work experiences in reverse chronological order (along with start/end dates) and to add name, address and website link for each past employer.
 _Make any concrete achievements you had and SW projects you worked on stand out!_ Achievements not only include writing working software systems but also improving the SW development practices, mentoring colleagues, boost to automatisation of repetitive tasks, documenting patterns/procedures, enforcing specific development/testing methodologies, focus attention on SW quality/security/usability.
 6. **Education** [optional but adviced].
 I would say this section can be omitted, especially if you come from a non software-related background and/or you have ebough experience in the industry and therefore there is no need to show that you have a pertaining academic background.
 Usually, experience is exchanged 3:1 against knowledge!
 Nevertheless, please do add to this section any _certifications_, _master courses_, _MBAs_, etc.. you obtained along with marks.
 7. **Spoken languages**.
 List all the languages you currently speak/write along with a honest estimate of your proficiency.
-In Italy, experiences
 8. **Hobbies** [optional but adviced].
 Work could be biggest thing in our life if we consider the amount of time we spend at it, but honestly should only be one half of it if we consider the passion and interest we put to itm the remaining part should be dedicated to personal hobbies.
 If you want to give a complete view on yourself, you need to tell about your major interests outside of work.
 Remember that people having lots of personal interests look dynamic and more interesting to potential employers than people "who just commit hard when working": making the most out of diverse leisure activities helps